nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Reminder/Event**: A scheduled notification linked to a contact, alerting the user of upcoming tasks, appointments, or follow-ups.

-- **Social Media Handles**: Usernames or profile links associated with a person's social media accounts.
+- **Social Media Handles**: Usernames or profile links associated with a client's social media accounts.

 - **Syntax Highlighting**: A feature that displays commands in different colors to differentiate between commands, attributes, and values for easier readability.